 Kaya swiss rolls

-You might’ve already heard of or tried kaya (coconut jam) toast, which is a breakfast staple for most Singaporeans.
-Enjoy kaya with a twist, in the form of the famous kaya swiss roll from Rich & Good Cake Shop.
+You might’ve already heard of or tried kaya toast, which is a breakfast staple for most Singaporeans.
+Enjoy kaya (traditional jam made from coconut and eggs) with a twist, in the form of the famous kaya swiss roll from Rich & Good Cake Shop.
 True to its name, the bakery doles out rolls of cakes that are rich and good in flavour.

 We already love Cake Spade for the pun in their name.
 Plus, their cakes are as colourful and bold as you’d imagine Kate Spade baked goods would be like.
 We recommend their signature Hummingbird Cake, which is a soft sponge cake that bursts with flavours of banana, pineapple and coconut—like taking a bite out of a tropical summer vacation.